urbit/urbit.org-reloaded/content/using/operations/using-your-ship.md

 Otherwise, `-dns-auto` works the same as `:dns|ip` does with stars and planets: if it's available or unavailable, Chat messages, and so on.

-### More information
+### Ports

-Configuring a ship's domain causes the `:acme` app to request an HTTPS certificate for that domain from LetsEncrypt.
-Note that LetsEncrypt also requires that the HTTP server be listening on port 80.
-If the certificate request fails, `:acme` will send a `:chat-cli` message with an explanation.
-Once the certificate is successfully retrieved, `:acme` will install it, causing the HTTP servers to restart.
-A secure server will be started on port 443 (the HTTPS default) if it's available.
-Otherwise, it will try 8443, and then increment to the next port until it can successfully bind one.

-The built-in logic for listening on port 80 is similar.
-Urbit tries to bind port 80; if it cannot, it tries 8080, then increments until it can bind a port.
+The built-in logic for listening on port 80 is to try to bind to port 80; if it cannot, it tries 8080, then increments until it can bind a port.
 Port 80 is available to unprivileged process on recent version of macOS.
 Otherwise, the process needs to either be run as root, or be given special permission (CAP\_NET_BIND on Linux).

 ## Messaging {#messaging}